ZachSaucier/sveltekit-blog/src/lib/posts/2023/blog-refresh-2023.md

 - Adding the [archive](/blog/archive) functionality
 - Adding the search functionality
 - Adding a table of contents to blog posts
-- Adding section link click functionality
+- Adding section heading link click functionality
 - Adding a tweet button to blog posts
 - Adding blog post "draft" functionality
 - Making fairly big additions to the pagination functionality